Celusgo/track-it/README.md

 <p>
     The motivation for this project was the urge to keep track of my habits without needing to worry about them myself.
 This way, I could be more productive in other areas of my life.
-    In the future, I would like to add a dark theme and multi-language settings.
+    In the future, I would like to add a dark theme, multi-language settings and a history page containing your deleted habits.
 </p>

 ## Technologies